ordina-jworks/ordina-jworks.github.io/_posts/2020-12-20-ordina-logo-detector.md

 ## Yolo V5

-YoloV5 is the firth mayor iteration for the 'You Only Look Once' model.
+YoloV5 is the firth mayor iteration for the `You Only Look Once` model.
 It's a very high performing and popular model for performing object detection.
 The model is fully open source and is trained on the CoCo dataset and can perform detections of about 80 classes of objects.
 It's also relatively easy to retrain the model with custom data so it can perform detection on other things than the CoCo dataset & objects.